Actor. Singer. Theatre Maker.

 I moved to New York City to attend Fordham University's Theatre Program where I received a BA in Acting.
 I also had the opportunity to spend a semester at The Moscow Art Theatre through the National Theatre Institute and a summer in Berlin studying devised theatre through Bard College.

 I've had the pleasure of performing at Hudson Valley Shakespeare Festival, The Metropolitan Opera House, Eugene O’Neill Cabaret Conference, Sun Valley Shakespeare Festival, The Fresh Fruit Festival, Feast Under St. Marks and been apart of various projects in development.
-I'm also a volunteer at The 52nd Street Project, a group fitness instructor, and a teaching artist with the Hudson Valley Shakespeare Festival.

 "THERE'S NO NEWS AT THE COURT, SIR, BUT THE OLD NEWS"